One Way To Put God First

 Seek ye first the kingdom of God, and his righteousness; and all these (material) things shall be added unto you.
 (Matt.
 6:33)

-In this part of the sermon (Matt.
-6:19-34) the one thing Jesus said would compete with God for first place is money.
-He referred to our material resources, or money, as mammon and in His words, either God or mammon is on top.
+The one thing Jesus said would compete with God for first place is money (Matt.
+6:19-34).
+He referred to our material resources, or money, as mammon and in His words, either God or mammon comes first.
 If God is first, money will be our servant.
 If money is first God is pushed out.

 The truth is, money is either the catalyst or the barrier to God having His rightful place in your life.
 How you manage each paycheck will reflect, not whom you love but whom you love most.